bigwolfys79/IptvPlayer/README.en.md

 # IptvPlayer

+## License

+This project is licensed under the **Prosperity Public License 3.0.0**.

+It is free for noncommercial and personal use, but commercial use is limited to a 30-day trial period.
+For more details, please see the [LICENSE](LICENSE) file.

 IPTV player for M3U/M3U8 playlists with timeshift archive and full HEVC/AC-3 playback powered by FFmpeg.
 WinUI 3 / .NET 8 / Windows App SDK.

 - **Version:** 1.11.5